-Version 1.0 and Version 2.0 files differ in three additional respects:
+Version 1.0 and Version 1.1 files differ from Version 2.0 and Version 2.1 files in three additional respects:

-- G-, H-, Y-, and Z- parameters are normalized in Version 1.0 but are not normalized in Version 2.0. - Effective noise resistance in noise parameter data is considered normalized in Version 1.0 but is not normalized in Version 2.0. - Mixed-mode support is added in Version 2.0, so that network parameter data in the file is interpreted differently in the presence of the [Mixed-Mode Order] keyword.
+- G-, H-, Y-, and Z- parameters are normalized in Version 1.0 and Version 1.1 but are not normalized in Version 2.0 and Version 2.1 files. - Effective noise resistance in noise parameter data is considered normalized in Version 1.0 and Version 1.1 files but is not normalized in Version 2.0 and Version 2.1 files. - Mixed-mode support is added in Version 2.0, so that network parameter data in the file is interpreted differently in the presence of the [Mixed-Mode Order] keyword.